quickP2P API (java/android SDK version) - programming instructions

 } );

-We put our code for sending files thru tunneled TCP socket right in handler body and this is ok place because we know this will not block API and that other events happening mean while will be served by other threads AI will create on need.
-So we can just place here our possibly long running file transfer operation.
-But also note there few calls to ShowMessageOnUIThread( function that look like this:
+We put our code for sending files through tunneled TCP socket right in handler body.
+This is the ok place because we know this will not block API and that other events happening to meanwhile will be served by other threads API will create on need.
+So we can just place here our possibly long-running file transfer operation.
+But also note there few calls to ShowMessageOnUIThread (a function that looks like this:

-protected void ShowMessageOnUIThread(String message){
+protectedvoid ShowMessageOnUIThread(String message){

 final String msg = message;